mbucc/markbucciarelli.com/posts/2022-10-12_flexbox-deepdive.markdown

 </section>
 ```

-Adding a `text-center` class to the flexbox container makes
-the text better, but we need a little padding to make
-sure there is space between the text and the device:
+The last improvement to make is to add padding between the device edges and the text.

 ![](/img/flexbox3.png)

-Adding maxwith to the flexbox container does not center the box.
+Adding maxwith to the flexbox container adds all the padding on the right.
 ----------------------------------------------------------

 ```